-- your sutures will usually be removed around five to seven days after surgery.
-It is advisable not to apply any hair colour for four weeks following surgery due to the strong chemicals like bleach or ammonia in the product;
+- It is advisable not to apply any hair colour for four weeks following surgery;

-- your scars will usually be very faint at first, but usually these thicken and redden for a few months after your surgery before they return to a more natural skin colour and texture;
+- your scars will usually be very faint at first, but usually these thicken and redden for a few months after your surgery;

-To help lessen post-operative bruising, arnica may be taken for one week prior to surgery and two weeks after.
+To help lessen post-operative bruising, you may take arnica for one week prior to surgery and two weeks after.
 Products such as arnica cream may also be useful to reduce and clear the bruises more quickly.

-Mr Nduka would like to stress that complications are rare, but you should be fully informed about potential side effects.
+Mr Nduka would like to stress that complications are rare, but you should be fully informed of the potential side effects.

-- If a haematoma (a collection of blood under the skin) should occur you may need to go back to the operating theatre.
-If this is dealt with promptly it should not affect the long-term results of the surgery.
+- If a haematoma should occur you may need to go back to the operating theatre.
+If dealt with promptly it should not affect the long-term results of the surgery.